anushkadas-coder/anushkadas-coder/README.md

 <br />

-> 🔭 **Currently seeking opportunities in Software Engineering and Machine Learning, where I can build impactful, data-driven solutions.**
+> 🔭 **Currently seeking opportunities in Software Engineering and Machine Learning, and additionally in Data Analysis, where I can build impactful, data-driven solutions.**

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4520-a447-11eb-908a-139a6edaec5c.gif" width="100%">